The 8 Best Boot Soles You Should Know About

 5. Vibram Mini Lug

-While we’re looking at flat but grippy, let’s talk about Vibram mini lugs.
+While we’re on the subject of flat but grippy, let’s talk about Vibram mini lugs.

-Right beneath this section, you’l learn a little more about the story of Vitale Bramani, who is responsible for this iconic tread pattern.
-The mini lugs are on all modern versions of the Iron Ranger and Blacksmith from Red Wing, along with many other brands, like the newer Ranch boot from Taylor Stitch
+The mini lugs are on all modern versions of the Iron Ranger and Blacksmith from Red Wing, along with many other brands, like the newer Ranch boot from Taylor Stitch.

-Like the Ridgeway, this rubber sole confers good grip and a low profile, plus it’s cheaper to make example than Dainite — it’s one of the finer combinations of style and utility, and perhaps the grippiest low profile sole.
+Like the Ridgeway, this rubber sole confers good grip and a low profile, it’s cheaper to make an example than Dainite — it’s one of the finer combinations of style and utility and perhaps the grippiest low-profile sole.

 The Vibram Commando sole on Division Road’s Tricker’s Stow Boot